 7 Check the hearing details

 Check the time and date you need to attend VCAT.
 This is shown on the notice we send you.
 If you are coming to VCAT in person, look at the location and plan how to get there.

-Most hearings are held at the William Cooper Justice Centre.
+Most hearings are held in 55 King Street Melbourne.
 If there’s a suburban or regional VCAT venue close to the represented person, we hold the hearing there if it’s possible.

 You can confirm the time of your hearing at Upcoming hearings after 4.30pm on the day before your hearing.

 At a final hearing, all parties can present their case, ask questions and give evidence in front of a VCAT member.
 People with a direct interest may also be involved.

 If you are attending by phone or video

 If you are attending by phone or video make sure you’re ready at the time we give you.
 (It’s too late to ask to attend by phone on the day of the hearing.)